awslabs/deeplearning-cfn/examples/distributed-tensorflow/README.md

    Execute: ```./mask-rcnn-stack.sh```.

-   The output of executing the script is a [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) ID.
+   The output of executing the script is a [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) ID and progress report of stack creation.

-3. Check status of CloudFormation Stack you created in AWS management console.
-When stack status is CREATE_COMPLETE, proceed to next step.
+3. When stack status is CREATE_COMPLETE, proceed to next step.

 4. On your desktop  execute:
 ```ssh-add <private key file>```